Sapd/SteamChecksReborn/README.md

 ###### Those options require a **public** steam profile:
 * `MinSteamLevel` -- The minimum Steam level the user must have
+    * A steam level of 1 or higher also excludes all limited accounts
 * `MaxAccountCreationTime` In Unix time -- Accounts created after this time point will be kicked
 * `MinGameCount` -- Minimum amount of games the user must have
     * If the user has hidden their hours played, it will use information from the Steam badges